-An automatic configuration feature detects the unit options installed on a unit when a spare parts controller is installed.
-When the controller is powered up for the first time, the controller turns the Auto Configuration feature On.
+An automatic configuration feature detects the unit options installed on a unit when a spare parts controller is installed in the unit and powered up for the first time.
 After the initial unit powerup, the controller turns the Auto Configuration feature Off.